 We sold our home, business assets, and vehicles.
-We left the city behind and moved aboard our new-to-us sailboat, intent on seeing the world.
+Then, we left the city behind and moved aboard our new-to-us sailboat, intent on seeing the world.

-You have to admit; we are people of action--risk-takers, if you will.
+You have to admit; we are people of action--risk-takers if you will.
 We left our city life behind in search of the extraordinary.
 However, we had a problem.
 Neither of us married into money!
-We had to find a way to support our new travel lifestyle and find it quick.
+So we had to find a way to support our new travel lifestyle and find it quick.

 As small business owners, we were familiar with online marketing.
 Even local brick-and-mortar businesses need websites, social media pages, and advertising.
 Yet moving to an online business model was new for us.

 I began researching our options by watching YouTube videos of couples sailing the globe.
 It seemed fun to make videos and share travel adventures with an online fan club.
 However, I got discouraged by the amount of time social media influencers spent working each day.
 I wanted to spend less time working--not more.
 Honestly, I wasn't sure I wanted to live my life on full display, either.